lrisberg/ColoradoMycoLeague/About/Guides&Recipes.md

 Original Mushroom Recipes

-We at The Colorado Myco League believe that everyone would benefit from getting more mushrooms into their diet.
-Unfortnately, not everyone enjoys the taste of mushrooms and we totally get it.
-These mushroom recipes were created to be as tasty, customizable and easy to follow as possible.
-If a recipe doesnt specify the type of mushroom to be used, you can likely use any variety of mushroom.
+We believe everyone benefits from getting more mushrooms into their diet.
+Unfortunately, not everyone enjoys the taste of mushrooms and we totally get it.
+These mushroom recipes are as tasty, customizable, and easy to follow as possible.
+If a recipe doesn’t specify a specific mushroom, you can likely use any variety of mushroom.

-The provided downloadable PDFs of our recipes are designed to be 4″ x 6″ and we even provide a convenient black and white version that is meant to be printed on a thermal label printer.
+The downloadable recipe PDFs are formatted for printing on 4″ x 6″ cards.
+The black and white versions are for printing on a thermal label printer.

 Nana Ginger’s Spice Cookies